Life insurance

 Comparing 15-year to 20-year life insurance

-Your ideal term length will depend on where you're at as a family now, and what you have in store for the future.
+Your ideal term length will depend on where you're at as a family now as well as your family's future plans.
 While it's obviously difficult to predict perfectly, this is your chance to take your best guess.
 If you go for a policy that's too short, you may find that at the end of the term you still have a need for life insurance (at which point it will likely be more expensive to get additional coverage).
 On the flip side, if you go for a policy that's longer than you need, you'll pay more than necessary in monthly premiums.

 Who Should Apply for a 15-Year Term Life Insurance?